rstrazza/elk/README.md

 This is a simple project to explore the ELK stack and logspout capabilities.

+*logspout is not an ideal solution for production workloads, good alternatives would be fluentd and beats platform*

 Pre-req: docker, docker compose

 Clone project and cd into elk folder